xxgreg/floats/readme.md

 It provides AVX2, and Neon assembly implementations for x86, and arm64.
 It has been benchmarked on AWS Lambda.

-Currently, only float64 is supported, and only `Add` and `Multiply` have been implemented.
+Currently, only float64 is supported.

 When running benchmarks on AWS Lambda, performance over plain Go loops is improved 2x-4x for x86, and 2x for arm64.
 The micro-benchmarks haven't been